Abdus Salam

 Youth and education

-Abdus Salam was born in small town of Jhang, in 1926[4].
-Salam's father was an education officer in the Department of Education of British Punjab State in a poor farming district.
-Salam's family had a long tradition of piety and passion for learning[4].
+Salam's father was an officer in the Department of Education in a poor farming district.
+His family has a long tradition of piety and learning.

-At age fourteen, Salam scored the highest marks ever recorded for the Matriculation Examination at the Punjab University.[5]
-He won a full scholarship to the Government College University of Lahore, British Punjab State[6].
-Salam was a versatile scholar, interested in English literature in which he excelled.[7]
-But, soon picked up Mathematics as his concentration[8] As a fourth-year student there, he published his work on Srinivasa Ramanujan's problems in mathematics, and took his B.A. in Mathematics in 1944.[9]
-He received his M.A. in Mathematics from the Government College University in 1946.[4]
-That same year, he was awarded a scholarship to St. John's College, Cambridge University, where he completed a BA degree with Double First-Class Honours in Mathematics and Physics in 1949.[10]
-In 1950, he received the Smith's Prize from Cambridge University for the most outstanding pre-doctoral contribution to Physics[11].
+Only fourteen, Salam scored the highest marks ever recorded for the Matriculation Examination at the Panjab University.
+He won a scholarship to the Government College, Panjab University, in Lahore.
+As a fourth-year student there, he published his work on Srinivasa Ramanujan.[7]
+He received his master's degree from the Government College in 1946.
+That same year, he was awarded a scholarship to St. John's College, Cambridge University, where he completed a BA degree with Double First-Class Honours in Mathematics and Physics in 1949.
+In 1950, he received the Smith's Prize from Cambridge University for the most outstanding pre-doctoral contribution to Physics.

-He obtained a Ph.D degree in Theoretical Physics from Cavendish Laboratory at Cambridge.[12][13]
-His doctoral thesis contained comprehensive and fundamental work in Quantum Electrodynamics[14].
-By the time it was published in 1951, it had already gained him an international reputation and the Adams Prize.[15]
+He obtained a PhD degree in Theoretical Physics at Cambridge.
+His doctoral thesis contained fundamental work in Quantum Electrodynamics.
+By the time it was published in 1951, it had already gained him an international reputation and the Adams Prize.[2]

 Religion